Are braces right for you?

 - Fun ligature colors – Ligatures are the small elastic bands, or wire, that attach the arch wire to the brackets.
 These come in a variety of colors for adventurous types!

 How do braces work?

-- Brackets – A single bracket attaches to each tooth.
-A bracket is composed of ceramic or metal.
-Brackets are attached to teeth either using a metal band or glue.
+- Brackets – A single ceramic or metal bracket attaches to each tooth with either a metal band or glue.